View all posts

 • General Data Protection Regulation (GDPR)

-it was shown that removing names fails as anonymization.
+It was shown that removing names fails as anonymization.
 Although the examples are striking cases, each shows the simplicity of re-identification and the potential negative impact on the privacy of individuals.

 In conclusion, the removal of names from your dataset does not result in anonymous data.
 Hence, we better avoid using both terms interchangeably.
 I sincerely hope you will not apply this approach for anonymization.
 And, if you still do, ensure that you and your team fully understand the privacy risks, and are permitted to accept those risks on behalf of the affected individuals.